seantrinh/boxoffice/README.md

 At the conclusion of the competition, the top three most popular Kernels--as determined by number of upvotes at the deadline--will receive Kaggle Swag.
 Only Kernels created/forked after the start of the competition will be eligible for a prize.

 Happy modeling and thanks for being great Kernelers of the Kaggle community!

+## Data (from Kaggle)

+### Description

+In this dataset, you are provided with 7398 movies and a variety of metadata obtained from The Movie Database (TMDB).
+Movies are labeled with id.
+Data points include cast, crew, plot keywords, budget, posters, release dates, languages, production companies, and countries.

+You are predicting the worldwide revenue for 4398 movies in the test file.

+Note - many movies are remade over the years, therefore it may seem like multiple instance of a movie may appear in the data, however they are different and should be considered separate movies.
+In addition, some movies may share a title, but be entirely unrelated.

+E.g. The Karate Kid (id: 5266) was released in 1986, while a clearly (or maybe just subjectively) inferior remake (id: 1987) was released in 2010.
+Also, while the Frozen (id: 5295) released by Disney in 2013 may be the household name, don't forget about the less-popular Frozen (id: 139) released three years earlier about skiers who are stranded on a chairlift...

+### Acknowledgements

+This dataset has been collected from TMDB.
+The movie details, credits and keywords have been collected from the TMDB Open API.
+This competition uses the TMDB API but is not endorsed or certified by TMDB.
+Their API also provides access to data on many additional movies, actors and actresses, crew members, and TV shows.